raspberrypilearning/sense-hat-puzzle-box/en/step_6.md

 ## Temperature lock

-This lock will require the user to raise or lower the temperature measured by the Sense HAT's temperature sensors by a number of degrees in order to be opened.
+I n order to open this lock, the user will need to raise or lower the temperature the Sense HAT's temperature sensor measure by a number of degrees.

 ### How will the lock work?